Skip to content

 Background

-Recently, while working on our company's cloud cost optimization, most cloud resource cost control strategies were clear, but the exorbitant GPU fees remained a persistent headache.
+Recently, while working on our company's cloud cost optimization, most cloud resource cost control strategies were clear, but the exorbitant GPU fees remained a headache.

 We immediately aligned our vision and started working on the project in our spare time, naming it Tensor Fusion.